 Advantages of a Crossbred Poodle

-- Less shedding than some of the parents.
-(Some puppies however are born with shedding almost as bad as the non-Poodle parent, so it's more of a gamble than most people realize.
-A site that shows all of the puppies born of a Shepadoodle litter reveal a lot of variation in the coat, and many of them have loose German Shepherd Dog coats.)
+- Oftentimes, Poodle crosses shed significantly less than their non-Poodle parent.
+Some puppies, however, are born with shedding almost as bad as the non-Poodle parent, so it's more of a gamble than most people realize.
+A site that shows all of the puppies born of a Shepadoodle litter reveals a lot of variation in the coat, and many of them have loose German Shepherd Dog coats.

-- Hybrid vigor is a trait that is inherited when genes of a different type are placed together, so the crossbred puppies may be healthier than a purebred dog.
-(This has never been proven, but crossbreeders are adamant about this advantage; many purebred dog breeders that I know are willing and interested in improving their breed by doing genetic testing to eliminate congenital diseases.)
+- Hybrid vigor is a trait that is inherited when genes of a different type are placed together, so the crossbred puppies may be healthier than purebred dogs.
+(This has never been proven, but crossbreeders are adamant about this advantage; many purebred dog breeders that I know are interested in improving their breed by doing genetic testing to eliminate congenital diseases.)

 - Hybrid vigor may also allow the offspring to have more stable personalities than a purebred dog.
 (This too is not proven; if the parents are overbred and not selected for personality, the puppies may end up inheriting the worst of the personalities from both father and mother.)

-- Dogs can be a lot larger than the Poodle.
-Especially if crossed with a breed like the Bernese Mountain Dog (a Bernedoodle) the crossbreed may be almost as large as a giant dog.
+- These dogs can be a lot larger than the Poodle.
+Especially if crossed with a breed like the Bernese Mountain Dog (a Bernedoodle), the crossbreed may be almost as large as a giant dog.
 Labradors, Goldens, German Shepherds, and Giant Schnauzers can all produce dogs much larger than the purebred Standard Poodle, which usually weighs only about 50 pounds.

 - A crossbred dog may be easier to train than one of his parent breeds.
 (Poodles are intelligent dogs, so if the other parent is on the low end of the intelligence scale, the pups are sometimes easier to train.)

 - There is no guarantee that the parent´s best quality (like non-shedding and a “hypoallergenic” coat) is going to be passed on to all of the puppies.
 Some dogs will end up shedding a lot.

 - The crossbred dogs may have been produced by a puppy mill or backyard breeder looking to make a fast buck, and thus the litter was bred from overbred dogs with many personality defects.